 There are obviously a number of aspects to consider when choosing a new jurisdiction for your business and/or your family.
-We believe moving to Gibraltar ticks all the boxes.
+We believe moving to Gibraltar from the UK, Europe or any other location ticks all the boxes.

-Gibraltar's location, two and a half hours flying time from London and within the central European time zone means that there are only advantages to be had from relocating home, business or both here to Gibraltar.
+Gibraltar's location, two and a half hours flying time from major UK citiies such as London and within the central European time zone means that there are only advantages to be had from relocating home, business or both here to Gibraltar.

 Located on the Mediterranean and therefore in continental Europe yet endowed with a familiar, reliable and predictable common-law system, you get the best of both worlds.
 Combine this with the easy and developing connections from Gibraltar Airport to London, Manchester, Madrid and Barcelona, you have access to a number of international hubs, all within a couple of hours of the Peninsula.